vazco/uniforms/docs/api-fields.md

   //   bootstrap3
   //   bootstrap4
   helpClassName="a b c"
+  // Extra feedback text.
+  //   In the antd theme, this renders addtional help text below any validation messages.
+  // Available in:
+  //   antd
+  extra="Extra Feedback or Help"
   // Checkbox inline state.
   //   In bootstrap themes, a label is rendered as a text but in inline mode,
   //   it's treated as a field label.